kajamiko/u_m_website/README.md

 For different screen sizes, I designed a sidebar and made sure it's always visible on wide screen, but hidden and available to toggle on smaller screens.

-Materialize bug:

-When displaying some pages, a jQuery error may appear in the console.
-I have not designed any jQuery logic on my own, and this is a known Materialize bug.
+For app's test version,  the 'Ticket' model is slightly altered: there is `date_created.editable = True` line, which I left commented in the deployed master branch.
+It allowed me to create Ticket objects with past create dates for testing.
+Obviously it is not needed in production.

 #### Bugs

-During testing, I found out that form's automated results are not giving expected results, when it comes to adding a not required foreign key(see comments in test_forms.py).
+1. During testing, I found out that form's automated tests are not giving expected results, when it comes to adding a not required foreign key(see comments in test_forms.py).
 However, it seems to work when testing views and in live tests.

-Another thing is a problem with pygal.DateLine object, as it throws an error when the database is empty.
+2. Another thing is a problem with pygal.DateLine object, as it throws an error when the database is empty.
 In the end I decided to catch the error and not to render the chart at all if the database is empty.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+3. Materialize bug:
+When displaying some pages, a jQuery error may appear in the console.
+I have not designed any jQuery logic on my own, and this is a known Materialize bug.

 ## Deployment